TorstenS1/mcp-server/python_mcp_server/README.md

     *   It handles the HTTP response, including error handling, and returns the parsed JSON response.
 6.  **Result Propagation**: The result from `RestApiExecutorService` is returned back through the dynamic function, then to `McpServerService.execute_tool()`, and finally, FastAPI sends it as a JSON response back to the MCP client.

+### 3. Tool Execution (via SSE MCP Client)

+This flow describes how an MCP client connects via Server-Sent Events (SSE) and executes a tool.

+1.  **MCP Client Connection**: An MCP client establishes an SSE connection to the FastAPI server at the `/mcp-sse` endpoint (e.g., `http://127.0.0.1:8000/mcp-sse`).
+2.  **`FastMCP` (SSE Transport)**: The `FastMCP` instance, mounted within the FastAPI application, handles the SSE communication.
+It receives MCP messages, including tool execution requests.
+3.  **`FastMCP` (Tool Invocation)**: When `FastMCP` receives a tool execution request, it identifies the requested tool and invokes its associated dynamic function.
+4.  **Dynamic Function (within `OpenApiToMcpConverter`)**: (Same as step 4 in FastAPI execution flow) This dynamically generated Python function is executed.
+It uses the `RestApiExecutorService` to make the actual REST API call to the external service.
+5.  **`RestApiExecutorService`**: (Same as step 5 in FastAPI execution flow) Executes the REST API call and returns the result.
+6.  **Result Propagation (back to SSE Client)**: The result flows back through the dynamic function to `FastMCP`. `FastMCP` then sends the result back to the connected MCP client via the SSE connection.

 ## Data Flow Diagram

 ```mermaid